What You Need to Know About General and Operations Manager

-In the United States, there were 2,263,100 jobs for General and Operations Manager in 2016.
+There were about 2,263,100 jobs for General and Operations Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 9.1% which is above the national average.
 The Bureau of Labor Statistics predicts 205,200 new jobs for General and Operations Manager by 2026.
 There will be an estimated 210,700 positions for General & Operations Manager per year.

 The states with the most job growth for General & Operations Manager are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maine, Alaska, or West Virginia.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a General & Operations Manager
+How Much Does a General & Operations Manager Make?

 General and Operations Managers who work in District of Columbia, New Jersey, or Rhode Island, make the highest salaries.

 How much do General and Operations Managers make in each U.S. state?

 Tools & Technologies Used by General and Operations Managers